Contents

 The Yurt Door

 The doors of Karakalpak yurts were often plain and undecorated.
-Carving and, in particular, painting of the doors in bright colours became more popular in the 1940’s and 1950’s.
-In the 1920’s and 1930’s this had been considered to be a ‘Kazakh taste’.
+Carving and, in particular, painting of the doors in bright colours became more popular in the 1940s and 1950s.
+In the 1920s and 1930s this had been considered to be a 'Qazaq taste'.
 According to Savitsky some craftsmen preferred to use Amu Darya willow (Salix oxica, known locally as sog'ıt), or pine (qarag'ay) for the door panels.
 According to our research sog'ıt was indeed used for door panels but its botanical name is Salix alba.
 Salix oxica is in fact aq tal.
-It also seems strange that he refers to the use of pine, as both pine and birch (qayın') are generally considered to bring misfortune and sterility.
+It also seems strange that he refers to the use of pine, as both pine and birch (qayın') are generally considered by the Karakalpaks to bring misfortune and sterility.

-In addition to the inner pair of wooden doors the yurt also has an outer roll-up door called a yesik.
+In addition to the inner pair of wooden doors the yurt also has an outer roll-up door called an esik.
 This is fastened to the uwıqs (poles linking the kerege and the roof-wheel thereby forming the roof of the yurt) above the man'laysha with the aid of three ropes which are sewn to its upper edges.
-It is rectangular in shape and is slightly larger than the yergenek and tulg'a so that when it is rolled down all of the gaps are covered.
+It is rectangular in shape and is slightly larger than the ergenek and tulg'a so that when it is rolled down all of the gaps are covered.
 It is made of a reed screen sewn onto a base of felt or other thick material.

 The best yurt in Moynaq

-Yesiks are ornamented in a traditional way with vertical strips in appliqué or combination technique sewn onto the sides.
+Esiks are ornamented in a traditional way with vertical strips in appliqué or combination technique sewn onto the sides.
 These are known as shiyqayıw.
-Another horizontal strip is sewn onto the bottom of the yesik overlapping the shiyqayıw, designed to prevent the ingress of water.
-This is known as the suwag'ar, which literally means “water is running”.
-In the centre of the yesik is sewn the duwashıq.
+Another horizontal strip is sewn onto the bottom of the esik overlapping the shiyqayıw, designed to prevent the ingress of water.
+This is known as the suwag'ar, which literally means gutter.
+In the centre of the esik is sewn the duwashıq.
 This is made from material in the form of a triangle with the point downwards.
 It generally has tassels at each of the corners.
 The shape of this triangle calls to mind the tumar amulet and it is connected with pre-Islamic beliefs.
-Similar protective triangles can be seen on the back of men’s postın coats and on children’s clothing.
-In the past pieces of paper with verses from the Koran were sometimes put into a pocket in the duwashıq, thereby fulfilling a similar role to the ha'ykel worn by girls and women.
+Similar protective triangles can be seen on the back of men's postın coats and on children's clothing.
+In the past pieces of paper with verses from the Qoran were sometimes put into a pocket in the duwashıq, thereby fulfilling a similar role to the ha'ykel worn by girls and women.

 Structural Belts